pointOfive/Summer_2022_STA496H1/README.md

     1. [The Gaussian Process (GP)](files/GaussianProcesses.ipynb)
     2. [MC-Dropout can approximate a GP and hence approximate Bayes GP analysis](files/DropoutBayes.ipynb), including
-         1. Dropout IS NOT VI Bayes
+         1. Dropout is not VI Bayes
          2. Dropout can model Bayes, but Bayes cannot model Dropout:  Metropolis-Hastings, Gibbs Sampling, and Hamiltonian MC
          3. And some additional "opinions" regarding MC-Dropout